emmanuelAron/watch_backend_springboot/README.md

 ## TO DO:
 - Focus first on the User model.
 - Test the endpoints with Postman without authentication.

+POST localhost:8080/user : OK
+GET localhost:8080/user/id : OK (example id=4)
+GET localhost:8080/user/all : (OK)
+PUT localhost:8080/user/4 : (OK)
+DELETE localhost:8080/user/4 : (OK)

-- Add datas , or prepare data for the needs of the test.
+- Add datas , or prepare data for the needs of the test.(OK)
 - Study spring-security and then implement sign-up and login for the backend part,and test it with Postman.